 But life on-board is tough.
 All the glamour and glitz are for the cruise ships.
 You might get work opportunities on oil tankers which pay you higher but then there’s nothing much to enjoy life.
 It’s pretty boring actually.
 Work is monotonous.
 You do the same thing day after day.

 Sailing on the sea for a long time has a psychological impact too.
 Staying away from your family for months does have its toll on your mind.

 So, it is extremely important to understand whether you are fit for such a career.
 Does your personality suit the rigours of the job of a Marine Engineer?
-Do you have the aptitudes to study Marine Engineering?
+Do you have the aptitude to study Marine Engineering?

 To get appropriate answers to the questions, it is crucially important to take the help of professional counsellors.
 Do you know about yourself?
 Are you sure?
 Maybe, but taking unbiased career counseling can open up a lot of information about your own self.
 That will help you to decide whether Marine Engineering is for you or not.
-You can also avail our counselling services online.
+You can also avail of our counselling services online.